yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 Plug'n'Play enforces strict dependency rules.
 In particular, you'll hit problems if you (or your dependencies) rely on unlisted dependencies (the reasons for that are detailed in our [Rulebook](/advanced/rulebook)), but the gist is that it was the cause of many "project doesn't work on my computer" issues, both in Yarn and other package managers).

-To quickly detect which places may rely on unsafe patterns run `yarn dlx @yarnpkg/doctor` in your project - it'll statically analyze your sources to try to locate the most common issues that could lead in a subpar experience.
+To quickly detect which places may rely on unsafe patterns run `yarn dlx @yarnpkg/doctor` in your project - it'll statically analyze your sources to try to locate the most common issues that could result in a subpar experience.
 For example here's what `webpack-dev-server` would reveal:

 ```
 ➤ YN0000: Found 1 package(s) to process